tiangolo/full-stack-flask-couchdb/README.md

 ### Note

 If you are still interested in CouchDB and would like to have a project generator based on FastAPI, please create a new issue to let me know.
+I'm currently not having enough work "bandwidth" to create a project generator based on FastAPI and CouchDB, but I could change my mind if there are many users requesting it, etc. 🙂

 ## ⚠️ DEPRECATION WARNING ⚠️